nikolas-virionis/spotify-api/README.md

 ### Requirements:
   - Python installed<br>
- The ideal version, to run the package is 3.8.x, the version in which the package was built over,<br> however, older versions of python 3 shouldn't have any issues, as the package does not use any <br> fancy, new methods, not supported by older versions of Python 3.x
+ The ideal version, to run the package is 3.8.x, the version in which the package was built over, however, older versions of python 3 shouldn't have any issues, as the package does not use any fancy, new methods, not supported by older versions of Python 3.x
   - Network Connection<br>
  So that a wide range of songs can be analised, it is imperative to have a network connection, at least for the first time executing a script using this package